-{\bf PDW on wider systems: } In previous studies, evidences of PDW are observed mainly in models on 1D chains and narrow cylinders \cite{Berg2010,Jaefari2012, Venderley2019, Xu2019,Peng2021,Peng2021hub,Jiang2023}.
-Our study on six-leg cylinders is among the widest, but it is still essentially 1D in the sense that only the band with $k_y=0$ crosses the 2D-limit Fermi pocket.
-To have more bands crossing the 2D-limit Fermi pocket, one needs to go to wider cylinders.
-So, we further studied the lightly doped model on eight-leg cylinders for which multiple bands (both $k_y$ zero and nonzero) can cross the hole pocket, as shown in Fig. \ref{Fig:phasediagram}(b), such that it looks like a 2D FS.
-As a direct reflection of this dramatic change in low-energy physics, our DMRG simulation on the eight-leg model starts to observe non-trivial physical properties beyond 1D.
-For instance, from the density profile $n(x,y)$ of $V=1.0$ and $\delta=12\%$ model shown in Fig. \ref{Fig:ly=8result}(c), we can see that the translational symmetries along both $\hat{e}_1$ and $\hat{e}_2$ are broken, which is distinct from the results of $L_y=6$ cylinder.
-The Fourier transform of the density profile $n(\bold k)=\frac{1}{N} \sum e^{i \bold{k \cdot r}} n(\bold{r})$ in Fig. \ref{Fig:ly=8result}(d) reveals the details of the additional symmetry breaking along $\hat{e}_2$: besides the two leading peaks at $\pm K$ points there are four additional sharp peaks appear at $C_3$ rotation equivalent points of $\pm K$, indicating that the density profile tends to restore the $C_6$ rotation symmetry which is explicitly broken by quasi-1D cylinder geometry.
+{\bf PDW on wider systems: } In many previous studies, evidences of PDW are observed mainly in models on 1D chains and narrow cylinders \cite{Berg2010,Jaefari2012, Venderley2019, Xu2019,Peng2021,Peng2021hub,Jiang2023}.
+Our study on six-leg cylinders is among the widest, but it is still essentially 1D in the sense that only the band with $k_y=0$ crosses the 2D-limit Fermi surface.
+To have more bands crossing the 2D-limit Fermi surface, one needs to go to wider cylinders.
+So, we further studied the lightly doped model on eight-leg cylinders for which multiple bands (both $k_y=0$ and $k_y\neq 0$) can cross the hole pocket Fermi surface, as shown in Fig. \ref{Fig:phasediagram}(b), such that it looks like a 2D FS.
+As a direct reflection of this dramatic change in low-energy physics, our DMRG simulation on the 8-leg model starts to observe non-trivial physical properties beyond 1D.
+For instance, from the density profile $n(x,y)$ of $V=1.0$ and $\delta=12\%$ model shown in Fig. \ref{Fig:ly=8result}(c), we can see that the translation symmetries along both $\mathbf{e}_1$ and $\mathbf{e}_2$ are broken, which is distinct from that of 6-leg cylinder.
+The Fourier transform of the charge density $n(\bold k)=\frac{1}{N} \sum e^{i \bold{k \cdot r}} n(\bold{r})$ in Fig. \ref{Fig:ly=8result}(d) reveals details of additional symmetry breaking along $\mathbf{e}_2$ for 8-leg case: besides the two leading peaks at $\pm K$ points there are four additional sharp peaks appear at $C_3$-rotation equivalent points of $\pm K$, indicating that the density profile tends to restore the $C_6$ rotation symmetry of the 2D lattice.